Enhanced quantum radiation with flying-focus laser pulses: Conclusions

 In conclusion, we have shown that a flying focus (FF) pulse can significantly enhance the signatures of quantum radiation reaction when compared to a stationary focus Gaussian (SFG) pulse with the same energy.
 First, an electron can radiate significantly more energy in a FF pulse than in a SFG pulse.
-Second, and perhaps more importantly, a FF pulse enhances the yield of emitted photons, especially in the low-energy part of the spectrum.
-As an example, a 10 GeV electron colliding with a 10 J flying focus pulse produces $5\times$ more 1 - 20 MeV photons than with a SFG pulse.
-From a practical standpoint, this enhancement could benefit applications, such as radiosurgery, nuclear chemistry, and non-destructive imaging.
+Second, a FF pulse enhances the yield of emitted photons, especially in the low-energy part of the spectrum.
+Moreover, the number of photons emitted in the quantum regime of the interaction (with $\chi > 0.1$) can be larger when using a FF in place of a SFG pulse.
+These improvements are a direct result of the energy loss in the quantum regime and the photon emission probability in both the quantum and classical regimes scaling more favorably with the interaction time than the field intensity.
+Thus, any Compton scattering configuration can use a FF pulse in place of a SFG pulse to exploit this advantage.
+Furthermore, the use of FF pulses lowers the required power and intensity, bypasses the need for larger compression gratings, and provides a more controllable environment with simpler diagnostics of the interaction field strength \cite{Popruzhenko:2023tqx}, while simultaneously enhancing the radiation signatures.

+\textit{Acknowledgments.} The authors thank Samuele Montefiori and Matteo Tamburini for kindly sharing a development version of their SFQED-toolkit module \cite{Montefiori:2023mkc} for SMILEI and providing support.
+We also thank Elias Gerstmayr for discussions regarding laboratory sources of gamma rays.
+This project has received funding from the European Union’s Horizon Europe research and innovation program under the Marie Sk\l{}odowska-Curie grant agreement No. 101105246-STEFF.
+This work was supported by the Ministry of Education, Youth and Sports of the Czech Republic through the e-INFRA CZ (ID:90254).
+This material is based upon work supported by the U.S. Department of Energy [National Nuclear Security Administration] University of Rochester ``National Inertial Confinement Fusion Program'' under Award Number DE-NA0004144 and U.S. Department of Energy, Office of Science, under Award Number DE-SC0021057.

+This report was prepared as an account of work sponsored by an agency of the United States Government.
+Neither the United States Government nor any agency thereof, nor any of their employees, makes any warranty, express or implied, or assumes any legal liability or responsibility for the accuracy, completeness, or usefulness of any information, apparatus, product, or process disclosed, or represents that its use would not infringe privately owned rights.
+Reference herein to any specific commercial product, process, or service by trade name, trademark, manufacturer, or otherwise does not necessarily constitute or imply its endorsement, recommendation, or favoring by the United States Government or any agency thereof.
+The views and opinions of authors expressed herein do not necessarily state or reflect those of the United States Government or any agency thereof.

-\foreach \x in {1,...,5} {
+\foreach \x in {1,...,6} {

 \includepdf[pages={\x}]{supplemental} }